-Pre-ECT studies must be done no earlier than one week prior to these studies and will include physical examination, lumbosacral spine films if indicated, EKG, CBC with differential, SMAC-24 and chest x-ray if indicated.
-(See OP&P #3.18).
+Pre-ECT studies must be current and the blood work must be done no earlier than one week prior to ECT.
+These studies must include physical examination, lumbosacral spine films if indicated, EKG, CBC with differential, SMAC-24 and chest x-ray if indicated.
+(See OP&P #3.18)

-2. The use of restraint and seclusion shall be in accordance with Connecticut Valley Hospital policies and procedures.
-The use of restraint and seclusion shall be in strict conformity with relevant Connecticut General Statutes, Federal regulations and the DMHAS Commissioner's Policies on restraint and seclusion.

-- 4. The use of behavior modification procedures that use painful stimuli shall not be employed at Connecticut Valley Hospital. - 5.
+- 2. The use of restraint and seclusion shall be in accordance with Connecticut Valley Hospital policies and procedures.
+The use of restraint and seclusion shall be in strict conformity with relevant Connecticut General Statutes, Federal regulations and the DMHAS Commissioner's Policies on restraint and seclusion. - 3.
+The use of behavior modification procedures that use painful stimuli shall not be employed at Connecticut Valley Hospital. - 4.
 Surgical procedures, except for certain minor medical and dental surgical procedures, are not performed at Connecticut Valley Hospital.
-Arrangements for patients to undergo surgery shall be made with the appropriate community-based facilities. - 6.
-Psychosurgery is not performed at Connecticut Valley Hospital.
+Arrangements for patients to undergo surgery shall be made with the appropriate community-based facilities. - 5.
+Psychosurgery is not performed at Connecticut Valley Hospital. - 6.
+Every member of the Medical Staff is expected to be actively interested in securing an autopsy when the death of a patient occurs.
+No autopsy shall be performed without the written consent of a relative or legally authorized agency.
+Autopsies shall be performed by a pathologist on the staff of one of the community hospitals or by the Medical Examiner's office.